dr8co/PrivacyShield/README.md

 ## The Tools in Detail

-Privacy Shield currently runs exclusively in the command line in interactive mode.
+Privacy Shield now runs exclusively in the command line in an interactive mode.

 All the commands/operations are presented in a menu-like interface, and are not saved in the shell command history.